 6. Pregnancy test

 About two weeks after the embryo transfer, you’ll be given a pregnancy test.
-If it’s positive, you’ll continue early pregnancy care with your doctor until it’s time to see your OB.
-If it’s negative, you’ll meet with the doctor and plan for the next cycle.
+If it’s positive, you’ll continue early pregnancy care with your provider until it’s time to see your OB.
+If it’s negative, you’ll meet with the provider and plan for the next cycle.